jeremy-cc/solarch-assoc/README.md

 1. S3 is a global namespace.
 Bucket names must be unique across S3, not just across your account or region.
 2. URL Format:  https://s3-[region].amazonaws.com/[bucketname] or http://[bucketname].s3-[region].amazonaws.com,
 s3://[bucketname] in the cli
+3. Website hosting format: http://[bucketname].s3-website-[region].amazonaws.com or http://[bucket-name].s3-website.[region].amazonaws.com

-3. S3's consistency model is:
+4. S3's consistency model is:
     1. Read after write consistency for PUT (new objects)
     2. Eventual consistency for Overwrite or delete (has non-zero propagation time)
-4. S3 sorts lexographically - data will stored in the same physical area on S3 and can cause performance bottlenecks.
+5. S3 sorts lexographically - data will stored in the same physical area on S3 and can cause performance bottlenecks.
     Consider salting file names with a random prefix for distribution
-5. Subresources
+6. Subresources
     1. ACL - fine-grained permissions - at bucket level or at object level
     2. Torrent - supports BitTorrent protocol
-6. SLA availability 99.9% but built for 99.99% - 11 9's durability guarantee
+7. SLA availability 99.9% but built for 99.99% - 11 9's durability guarantee
-7. Flavours
+8. Flavours
     1. S3 - IA (Infrequently accessed) - much cheaper
     2. S3 - RR (Reduced redundancy) - 99.99% availability over a year
     3. S3 vs Glacier - Glacier much cheaper but takes 3 - 5 hours to access data
-8. Charged for storage, request counts, storage management, data transfer, transfer acceleration
+9. Charged for storage, request counts, storage management, data transfer, transfer acceleration
-9. For Cross Region Replication, versioning must be on in the source and target buckets.
+10. For Cross Region Replication, versioning must be on in the source and target buckets.
 CRR will only replicate NEW objects.
     Old objects will be replicated if they are updated, and their entire history will be replicated as well.
     Object deletes are replicated but Object VERSION deletes are NOT replicated.
-10. S3 can be secured either via bucket policy or via ACLs
+11. S3 can be secured either via bucket policy or via ACLs
-11. Transfer acceleration - use Cloudfront Edge location to speed upload to backing S3 bucket.
+12. Transfer acceleration - use Cloudfront Edge location to speed upload to backing S3 bucket.

 ###### CloudFront